-Nearly all stereo decoders use a 38-kHz square wave to demodulate the L−R subchannel, which lies between 23 and 53 kHz.
+Nearly all stereo decoders use a 38 kHz square wave to demodulate the L−R subchannel, which lies between 23 and 53 kHz.
 An unintended consequence is that the waveform's fifth harmonic demodulates power near 190 kHz.
 HD Radio digital sidebands, which occupy spectrum from 129 to 198 kHz after FM detection, can cause an annoying audio background noise when demodulated by the fifth harmonic.
-Extended hybrid HD Radio signals, whose detected spectrum may go as low as 102 kHz, can cause additional noise when demodulated by the third harmonic at 114 kHz.
+Extended hybrid HD Radio signals, whose detected spectrum extends to 116 kHz for service mode MP3, can cause additional noise when demodulated by the 114 kHz third harmonic.
 This HD Radio self-noise is particularly audible with wide IF filters.

 These images from an HP 141T/8553B/8552B spectrum analyzer show the detected spectrum in several tuners for various IF filters.
 I sampled the signals at the detector output prior to any postdetection filter.
 The horizontal span is 0 to 200 kHz, the vertical scale is 10 dB/div, and the analysis-filter bandwidth is 3 kHz.

 This is the demodulated spectrum of KUSC in Los Angeles in a Yamaha T-1020 tuner.
 The tuner had two Murata SFE10.7MA5 280 kHz ceramic filters installed.
 The digital sidebands occupy spectrum about 129 to 198 kHz from the center of the RF channel.
 Analog modulation smears the demodulated digital spectrum by moving the carrier with respect to the digital sidebands.
 The smearing is visible in this image and in the ones that follow.